OriginQ/QRunes/source/chapters/algorithms/CoinFlip_Algorithm.rst

         compile_only = False;

     @qcodes:
-    CoinFlip_Algorithm(vector<qubit> q, vector<cbit> c, bool fx) {
+    // Determine whether the next step needs to be performed based on the classical output information CoinFlip_Algorithm(vector<qubit> q, vector<cbit> c, bool fx) {
         X(q[0]);
         H(q[0]);
         X(q[1]);
         CNOT(q[0], q[1]);
         H(q[1]);
-        if (fx) {
+        // If the output is 0, then the corresponding operation is needed later. if (fx) {
             X(q[0]);
         }